 Another option is the Orbit B-hyve smart indoor/outdoor sprinkler system.
 It also is compatible with Alexa and has Weather Sense technology that provides watering based on site conditions such as slope, soil type, sun/shade and more.

 The system automatically adjusts to deliver the right amount of water.
 And since it works with Alexa, you can control watering with a single phrase.

 10. Monitor your home with smart cameras, gadgets

 Smart technology goes way beyond just convenience these days.
 It can also be used to keep us safe.
-Simply place a couple smart gadgets around your home with built-in cameras and you can see what’s going on at all times.
-Here are a couple smart products that can help.
+Simply place a couple of smart gadgets around your home with built-in cameras and you can see what’s going on at all times.
+Here are a couple of smart products that can help.

-This Ring Wi-Fi enabled video doorbell is a great way to see exactly who is pounding at your door.
+This Ring Wi-Fi-enabled video doorbell is a great way to see exactly who is pounding at your door.
 It lets you answer the door from anywhere, even when you’re not home.